BookingSync/bookingsync-api-docs/content/reference/endpoints/rates_rules.md

 ## Overview

 This resource represents Rates Rules which drive the behavior behind the calculation of Booking's `initial_price` (i.e. the contribution from the Rental.).
-The are applied on top of the rates defined by either Nightly Rate Map or a combination of Rental's `base_rate`, Seasons and Periods.
+They are applied on top of the rates defined by either Nightly Rate Map or a combination of Rental's `base_rate`, Seasons and Periods.

 A detailed description of Rates Rules is available [here](https://manual.bookingsync.com/hc/en-us/articles/360005324073-All-our-Rates-Rules)